sanity-io/nextjs-blog-cms-sanity-v3/README.md

 This starter is a statically generated blog that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a built-in Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
-You can use this starter to kick-start a blog or to learn these technologies.
+You can use this starter to kick-start a blog or learn these technologies.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]